vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pad.).
 No details.
 Brahmadvādaść-begin from P, śu.
 12 when there is Jyestha

-nakṣatra; tithi; Visnu deity; for one year every month worship Viṣnu and observe fast on that day; in each month gift of different things such as ghee, rice and barley.
+nakṣatra; tithi; Viṣṇu deity; for one year every month worship Viṣṇu and observe fast on that day; in each month gift of different things such as ghee, rice and barley.
 Vi.

 Dh.
 III.
 220. 1-6.
 Brahmaputrasnāna—bath in the Brahmaputrā river (also called